-The application-based “Digital Fund – Digital Transformation in Cultural Institutions” is targeted at cultural organisations in all artistic areas which have already begun developing a digital strategy and have tested and/or implemented digital services, e.g. online collections, social media projects or apps.
+The application-based Digital Fund – Digital Transformation in Cultural Institutions is targeted at cultural organisations in all artistic areas which have already begun developing a digital strategy and have tested and/or implemented digital services, e.g. online collections, social media projects or apps.
 The “Digital Fund” enables partnerships of at least two cultural institutions to further develop processes of transformation, experiment with new digital aesthetics and forms of expression and enhance their digital profiles.
 This fund is not intended for cultural organisations which have only just begun developing their digital activities.
 Furthermore, funding cannot be granted to projects whose exclusive purpose is to digitalise collection holdings.

 Funding is awarded to develop and implement digital projects in the areas of digital curating, digital artistic production, digital presentation and communication.
 The applying institutions should collaborate in partnerships comprised of at least two cultural organisations together with digital experts in order to acquire competence, share knowledge and content, and present their activities in open networks.
 Such partnerships are eligible to receive up to 880,000 euros from the Federal Cultural Foundation for projects lasting four years.
 For partnerships with more than two cultural institutions, the maximum funding amount which can be applied for increases by 160,000 euros for each additional organisation.
 The Digital Fund has a total of 15.8 million euros at its disposal.